brandnewchoppa/gau-tensorflow/README.md

 model = Transformer(
     emb_dim = 128,        # embedding dimension
-    n_tokens = 50256      # number of tokens used in the vocabulary
+    n_tokens = 50256,     # number of tokens used in the vocabulary
-    depth = 4             # number of blocks stacked in the model )
+    depth = 4,            # number of blocks stacked in the model causal = True         # autoregressive functionality )

 x = tf.random.uniform([1, 512], 0, 50256, 'int64')